Fraud Blocker

 CRIMINAL DEFENSE AND TRIAL TECHNIQUES

 Criminal cases and civil cases differ significantly in many respects.
-Criminal cases are brought by the government, rather than a private party like a person or company.
-Below we discuss some features of a criminal case.
+Criminal cases are brought by the government rather than by a private party, such as a person or company.
+Below, we discuss some features of a criminal case.

 1. The burden of proof is on the prosecution to establish beyond a reasonable doubt that the defendant committed the charged crimes.